Phoeb2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execution permission to the owner, the group owner and the other users, to the file hello
+Sets the permission to the file hello to the owner and group with no permissions and other users with all permissions